 In what ways might a strong focus on persuasive argument have unintended consequences when transferred to online environments, and also embody norms and dispositions that are inadequate for interactions, values, and thinking in the 21st century?

 Click on the slide decks below to access a sample of each argumentation tool.

 The topic for the first iteration of the tool was Taylor Swift’s 2015 visit to New Zealand in which she filmed the music video Out of the Woods.
 When filming part of the video on Bethells Beach in Auckland, her production company caused upset to the public when they allegedly took 12 vehicles onto the beach instead of the permitted 2 vehicles.
-The extra vehicles were said to have threatened the saftey of the dotterels who live there (a species of bird that is already endangered).
+The extra vehicles were said to have threatened the safety of the dotterels who live there (a species of bird that is already endangered).

 What is quality argumentation?
 A more formal definition

 - in education settings: speeches; literary essay; scientific report; persuasive advertising